See the Front Desk To Pick Up Supplies:

 4. Note: Clean items do not need to be washed but should be put in the dryer on high heat for a minimum of twenty (20) minutes.
 This will kill any bugs.

-6. All corrugated cardboard should be discarded directly to the cardboard recycling bins outside around residence.
+6. All corrugated cardboard should be discarded directly into the cardboard recycling bins outside the residence.